 "Pizzarelli is the complete jazz musician and Laub complements him perfectly."

 For more than six decades, the legendary Bucky Pizzarelli has had a stellar career.
 “The complete jazz musician”, he was a fixture in jazz and the studios since the early ‘50s.
 The list of big bands and vocalists with whom Bucky has performed and recorded reads like a veritable Who’s Who of Jazz.

-One of the era’s most solid rhythm players, Pizzarelli was in demand, playing with Benny Goodman, Zoot Sims, Bud Freeman, and Stephane Grappelli, and recording with George Van Eps, Carl Kress and George Barnes.
+One of the era’s most solid rhythm players, Pizzarelli was in high demand, playing and touring with Benny Goodman, Zoot Sims, Bud Freeman, and Stephane Grappelli, and, later, recording with George Van Eps, Carl Kress and George Barnes.
 His superior mastery of the seven-string guitar is unparalleled.
-The beloved guitarist has an extraordinary personal style that sets him apart.
+The beloved guitarist has developed a very personal style that sets him apart.